TheXorog/BeatRecorder/README.md

 If you ruled out your antivirus (through uninstalling it or deactivating it's protection), just create an issue or join my Discord like mentioned before.

+## Notable differences between beatsaber-http-status and BSDataPuller

+Any difference that affects the way OBSControl works will be documented here.
+Found more differences?
+You can create an issue with a detailed description.

+* Accuracy Calculation with BSDataPuller is based in your current progress instead of the whole song

 ## Config Help

 * `README` - This really just redirects you here for help.